Travel To Siena / San Gimignano, Italy

 ♥The walk down was just under a mile.

-Stroll through the stunning cathedral of Palio City, which has a breathtaking collection of rich artworks.
+Stroll through the stunning Palio City cathedral, featuring a breathtaking collection of artworks.

-The cathedral’s striking two-tone black and white design pays homage to the colours of the city of Siena’s coat of arms.
-Known as the Duomo di Santa Maria Assunta, Siena Cathedral is a remarkable example of Romanesque-Gothic architecture and is considered one of the most significant churches in Italy.
+The cathedral’s striking two-tone black-and-white design pays homage to the colours of Siena’s coat of arms.
+Known as the Duomo di Santa Maria Assunta, Siena Cathedral is a remarkable example of Romanesque and Gothic architecture and is considered one of Italy’s most significant churches.

-The façade is made of white marble with decorative accents in red Siena marble and serpentine marble from Prato.
+The façade is made of white marble, with decorative accents in red Siena marble and Prato serpentine.

 Best Place for Sweets & Someone love it !!